ChiSym/GenSQL.structure-learning/README.md

 The first step is to add a clean data directory with your own csv.

-For the root directory of the auto-modeling repo, perform the following.
+For the root directory of the auto-modeling repository, perform the following.

 ```bash
 # Remove the data dir if it exists.